 - CIN2 or CIN3 lesions

-- CIN lesions that can not be treated by cryotherapy
+- CIN lesions that cannot be treated by cryotherapy or thermal ablation

 - Cervical glandular intraepithelial neoplasia (CGIN) (adenocarcinoma in situ) (cold-knife conization preferred)

 - Cytology ASC-H or HSIL with a type 3 transformation zone and no visible lesion on colposcopy